A variational mean field game of controls with free final time and pairwise interactions: Introduction

 where $\delta$ and $\lambda$ are positive constants, $\eta\colon \mathbb R^d \to \mathbb R_+$ is an interaction kernel, $T > 0$ is a fixed time horizon, and $Q$ is a probability measure on the set of all continuous trajectories $\mathcal C([0, T], \Omega)$ describing the distribution of trajectories of all agents.

 Given an initial distribution of agents $m_0$, described mathematically as a probability measure on $\Omega$, an equilibrium of this MFG model with initial condition $m_0$ is then a probability measure $Q$ on $\mathcal C([0, T], \Omega)$ whose evaluation at time $0$ is\footnote{That is, ${e_0}_{\#} Q = m_0$, using the notation described in page~\pageref{notation} below.} $m_0$ and which is concentrated on trajectories $\gamma$ that are optimal for \eqref{eq:intro-cost-CS} with a fixed initial condition.
 It is proved in \cite[Proposition~3.1]{Santambrogio2021Cucker} that this MFG model is \emph{variational} (also called \emph{potential}), i.e., that there exists a function $\mathcal J$, defined over the space of probability measures on $\mathcal C([0, T], \Omega)$ whose evaluation at time $0$ is $m_0$, such that (local) minimizers of $\mathcal J$ are equilibria of the MFG with initial condition $m_0$.
 In particular, this variational structure allows one to prove the existence of an equilibrium for the MFG by proving the existence of a (global) minimizer of $\mathcal J$, which is done in \cite[Theorem~3.1]{Santambrogio2021Cucker}.
-We also mention that \cite{Santambrogio2021Cucker} provides additional properties of equilibria, such as the fact that, under suitable additional assumptions, optimal trajectories are $\mathcal C^{1, 1}$ and unique.
+Additional properties of equilibria are also provided in \cite{Santambrogio2021Cucker}, such as the fact that, under suitable additional assumptions, optimal trajectories are $\mathcal C^{1, 1}$ and unique.
+We also refer to \cite{Hofer2026Optimal} for a related second-order potential MFG of controls with application in particular to a flocking model in the spirit of \eqref{eq:intro-cost-CS}.